-This is a special place, unlike any other on Earth.
-Keeping it that way is up to us.
+This is a special place, like no other on Earth.

 National Heritage Areas work with communities, schools, preservation organizations, tourism groups, and many more to build grassroots initiatives that preserve, protect, and promote the distinctive landscapes and cultural heritage in our country.
 In so doing, this work strengthens the economies of these regions.

-The 25 westernmost counties in North Carolina were designated a National Heritage Area by Congress and the President in 2003.
-This honor was bestowed because of the rich natural and cultural heritage of western North Carolina that impacted the history not only of the state, but also of the nation.
-We have some of the oldest mountains in the world, one of the oldest American cultures--the Cherokee, deeply rooted music and craft traditions, and an agricultural heritage that is a blend of Native American and European immigrant practices.
+The 25 western counties in North Carolina were designated a National Heritage Area by Congress in 2003.
+This honor was bestowed because of the rich natural and cultural heritage of Western North Carolina that shaped the history not only of the state, but also of the nation.
+We have some of the oldest mountains in the world, one of the oldest American cultures–the Cherokee, deeply rooted music and craft traditions, and an agricultural heritage that is a blend of Native American and European immigrant practices.